 The proceeds of the Series 2006A tax-exempt Certificates, issued on March 16, 2006, were used to finance the cost to lease purchase the acquisition and construction of two fully equipped medical office buildings (the North Clinic Facility and the South Clinic Facility), funding a capitalized interest account and paying certain expenses related to the issuance and sale of the Series 2006A Certificates.
 The Series 2006A Certificates initially carried interest at weekly rates for generally successive seven-day weekly rate periods, and were secured pursuant to two separate irrevocable direct-pay letters of credit, prior to being refunded by the Series 2013A Certificates.
-The Series 2013A Certificates are hedged to limit the effect of changes in interest rates (see note 10).
+The Series 2013A variable rate Certificates were hedged to limit the effect of changes in interest rates prior to the July 1, 2016 conversion.